c4cs/c4cs.github.io/_commands/os_x/ditto.md

 Ditto
 -------

-`Ditto` is an OSX command that copies the entire contents of a directory to another, new location.
+`ditto` is an OSX command that copies the entire contents of a directory to another, new location.

 ~~~ bash
 $ ditto /old/directory/ /new/directory/